-(1) This CPS is reviewed and updated annually.
-New or modified version of this CPS is published in the repository within seven calendar days upon receiving the approval letter from the competent authority;
+(1) This CPS is reviewed and updated annually, and a dated changelog is stated in the "Document History" section, even if no other changes are made to this document.
+New or modified version of this CPS is published in the repository as soon as possible upon receiving the approval letter from the competent authority;

-- (2) New or modified version of the HiPKI CP complied with by HiPKI EV TLS CA is published in the repository within seven calendar days upon the approval of the PMA; - (3) HiPKI EV TLS CA issues CRLs at least twice a day and publishes CRLs in the repository; and - (4) HiPKI EV TLS CA certificates issued by HiPKI RCA are published in the repository within seven calendar days upon issuance and receipt of the certificates.
+- (2) New or modified version of the HiPKI CP complied with by HiPKI EV TLS CA is published in the repository as soon as possible upon the approval of the PMA; - (3) HiPKI EV TLS CA issues CRLs at least twice a day and publishes CRLs in the repository; and - (4) HiPKI EV TLS CA certificates issued by HiPKI RCA are published in the repository within seven calendar days upon issuance and receipt of the certificates.